Hello there! Thanks for stopping by!

-A Day In the Life is where I’m able is to write about my thoughts.
-It’s like I’m thinking out loud, but putting it in writing and sharing my thoughts with you!
-I might reflect on events from the past, and share funny and odd things I see while I’m living day to day.
-I might talk about a song I am obsessing over, or library books I’m excited to read.
+A Day In the Life is where I write about various thoughts and musings.
+I might reflect on events from the past, or share funny and odd things I see while I’m living day to day.
 The thoughts may be random, but hopefully, you will enjoy reading them as much as I enjoy writing them.

 Now that we’re done talking all About Me, here are just some notes about the photography on A Day In the Kitchen.

-All the food featured in my posts has been made from the actual recipes they reference, and we eat all the foods that you see (after said photos have been taken!).
+All the food featured in my posts has been made from the actual recipes they reference, and we eat all the foods that you see (after the necessary photos have been taken!).

 Aside from basic post image processing to make the photos pop a bit more on the page, there have been no tricks used on the food itself.
 They are true representations of the recipes I have made.
 I have not used talcum powder to simulate icing sugar simply because it photographs better.
 The roast chicken is as it actually looked out of the oven and I have not used a blow torch to “touch up” and brown the skin to make it look more perfect.
 The brown spots on the cheese on the pizza came from actually baking in the oven and were not painted on.
 While not all results may look exactly the same for you when making the recipe, be assured that I am not misrepresenting the recipes I am posting.

-a) a link to the original recipe post and
+a) a link back to the original recipe post and

 b) a link back to adayinthekitchen.com.